Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 Louisiana

-Next, I will likely be in Louisiana for four to six days.
+Next, I spent four days in Louisiana.
 I’ll see a few museums and historical locations.
-Likely visit the state capital in Baton Rouge.
-I’m thinking I’ll spend a few days in New Orleans, where I MUST get some prize-winning food!
+I visited the state capital in Baton Rouge.
+I’m thinking I spent time in New Orleans, where I ate some “prize-winning food!”
 No city does food like New Orleans does food!

 The World War II Museum in New Orleans ranks very highly among places to visit.
 There are also a couple of NPS units in New Orleans, and the south end of the Great River Road is about 80 miles south.
-When I’m finished, I’m off to Mississippi and Alabama.
+When I finished, I headed off to Mississippi, Alabama, Florida, and back to Mississippi.

-See, that’s why can love Great River Road Plus travel!
+See, that’s why I can love Great River Road Plus travel!

 Mississippi